The sun is not a ball of fire

 it speaks, commanding: Come to me.

-Some have thought this world to fly
+Some have thought the earth to fly

 a little water, a bit of earth,

-a thing of nothing as to worth.
+a thing like nothing in its worth.

 But they who ponder on the skies

 and know: each star in its course